jediknight813/Battleship/README.md

-a battleship game website for the oden project.
+a battleship game website for the odin project.

 a link to the website: https://jediknight813.github.io/Battleship/